 When an application suddenly runs “slow” or when people start complaining about the “poor performance” of the database, there’s often some uncertainty in how to most quickly and most accurately determine the “root” cause of any such slowdown and effectively address any associated issues.
 In this seminar, we explore a Tuning Methodology that helps Oracle professionals to both quickly and reliably determine the actual causes of performance issues and so ensure the effectiveness of any applied resolutions.

-Looking at a number of real world scenarios and numerous actual examples and test cases, this seminar will show participants how to confidently and reliably diagnose performance issues.
-The seminar explores in much detail the various diagnostics tools and reports available in Oracle to assist in determining any database performance issue and importantly WHEN and HOW to effectively use each approach.
+Looking at a number of real world scenarios and numerous actual examples and test cases, this seminar/webinar will show participants how to confidently and reliably diagnose performance issues.
+The seminar/webinar explores in much detail the various diagnostics tools and reports available in Oracle to assist in determining any database performance issue and importantly WHEN and HOW to effectively use each approach.
 Additionally, participants are also invited to share their own database/SQL reports where we can apply the principles learnt in diagnosing the performance of their actual databases/applications (we can communicate prior to the event on how to best get any reports of interest).

 One of the more common reasons for poor Oracle performance is inefficient or poorly running SQL.
 This seminar explores in much detail how SQL is executed within the Oracle database, the various issues and related concepts important in understanding why SQL might be inefficient and the many capabilities and features Oracle has in helping to both resolve SQL performance issues and to maintain the stability and reliability of SQL execution.

-If you have 5 or more persons in your organisation who would like to attend the seminar, contact me as I can customise it and run it exclusively at your premises for a great price.
+If you have 5 or more persons in your organisation who would like to attend the seminar/webinar, contact me as I can customise it and run it exclusively at your premises for a great price.
 No waiting for the seminar to come near you and no travel expenses for your employees.
 Just the seminar for your staff, with just the topics that are of most interest to your organisation.
 We can even look at your specific issues and address them as part of the seminar.

 All seminars include: